woutervh-/typescript-is/README.md

 # ⛔ What it won't do

+* This library aims to be able to check any serializable data.
+* This library will not check functions.
+Function signatures are impossible to check at run-time.
 * This library will not check classes.
 Instead, you are encouraged to use the native `instanceof` operator.
 For example:

 ```typescript